bleenco/abstruse/docs/ABSTRUSE_YML.md

 ## `image`

 The `image` attribute tells abstruse which image to use for the builds of this repo.
-It HAS to match the name of one of the image you've created in the Images section of the abstruse app.
+You can set different image for each entry in `matrix` or just use the global image.
+There is an example in next section.

 ## `matrix`